satokaz/vscode-memo-life-for-you/README.md

 * `Memo: Config` - configure
 * `Memo: Serve` - start http server

+From `memo config - cat`, read the memodir setting and use it.

 ### Memo: New

 * Create a file with the entered value as `title` and `filename`.